-The persistent issue of unaffordability in public higher education within Massachusetts requires urgent and immediate attention.
 Our previous reports have consistently warned of the severe consequences stemming from state-level policy choices that have reduced funding and disinvested in scholarship aid.
 These policies have created a ripple effect, leading to escalating tuition fees and making it increasingly difficult for many students to even consider the pursuit of higher education.
-The declining college enrollment trend is a critical issue, jeopardizing not only the future of our educational institutions but also the state's economic growth and workforce development.
+In our latest report, we provide an in-depth analysis of the current state of higher education enrollment in Massachusetts and show that declining college enrollment and noncompletion rates, particularly among students of color and those from low-income backgrounds, are primarily driven by persistent issues of college affordability.
+This is a critical issue, jeopardizing not only the future of our educational institutions but also the state's economic growth and the development of a diverse workforce.